henry2004y/KeyNotes/contents/wave.md

 This analogy is not quite accurate, because plasma oscillations have motions in the direction of $\mathbf{k}$ rather than transverse to $\mathbf{k}$.
 However, as long as electrons do not collide with ions or with each other, they can still be pictured as independent oscillators moving horizontally (in @fig:independent_springs).
 But what about the electric field?
 Won't that extend past the region of initial disturbance and set neighboring layers of plasma into oscillation?
 In our simple example, it will not, because the electric field due to equal numbers of positive and negative infinite plane charge sheets is zero.
 In any finite system, however, plasma oscillations will propagate.
 In Fig. 4.4 ADD IT!, the positive and negative (shaded) regions of a plane plasma oscillation are confined in a cylindrical tube.
 The fringing electric field causes a coupling of the disturbance to adjacent layers, and the oscillation does not stay localized.

+## Dielectric Function

+Usually when the permittivity of a material is function of space or frequency, it is call dielectric function.
+The dielectric constant $\epsilon$ is a quantity which appears in electrostatic when people describe how a material screens an external time-independent electric field.
+When they begin to study how a material screens an external time-dependent electric field $\mathbf{E}\propto e^{-i\omega t}$ in electrodynamic sense they found that the number $\epsilon$ depends on frequency, so one gets $\epsilon(\omega)$.
+It would be stupid to call a quantity, which essentially depends on frequency, just "dielectric constant", therefore one calls it "dielectric function".
+Further studies showed that $\epsilon$ depends not only on the frequency but also on the wave-vector of the field, $\mathbf{E}\propto e^{-i\omega t +ikx}$, so one gets the dielectric function $\epsilon=\epsilon(k,\omega)$.

 ## Classification of EM Waves in Uniform Plasma

 $$